Blazing-Mike/Blazing-Mike/README.md

   # My name is Michael Adebambo.

- ##### I am a Frontend developer who's interested in economics, bitcoin and software engineering.
-I build beautiful web interface and I care about user experience, accesibilty and performance of web application.
+  I am a front-end developer interested in economics, and music.
+I build beautiful web interfaces and care about user experience, and accessibility

--  👯 I’m looking to collaborate on  Building cool stuffs together.
+-  👯 I’m looking to collaborate on  Building cool stuff together.

 - 💬 Ask me about

-           Music
+           Music ( Afrobeats )

  📫 How to reach me:  [Twitter](https://www.twitter.com/Mikeoxygen1) | [Email](mailto:adebambomichael5@gmail.com)